Teaching Observations for Faculty, Staff, and Postdocs

 Should I tell my students that I’m being observed?

 We generally recommend that faculty are open with students about the importance of receiving feedback in professional work (including teaching); moreover, participating in this observation service demonstrates to students your commitment to quality teaching.
-For full transparency, consider letting your students know that a consultant from the Center for Teaching and Learning (CTL) will be joining your class or that you will be sharing the link to the recorded class session with a consultant to observe you (not the students).
+For full transparency, consider letting your students know that a consultant from the Center for Teaching and Learning (CTL) will be joining your class or that you will be sharing the link to a recorded class session with a consultant to observe you (not them, your students).

 Can you review my syllabus too?

 Yes!
 Consultants will request the course syllabus prior to the goal-setting conversation to help them familiarize themselves with the course goals, content, and policies.
 If you’d like detailed feedback on the syllabus, your consultant can also review the syllabus as an additional component of the teaching observation service.

 Can I share my observation debrief summary with my department chair / Dean?

 Our summaries are confidential materials between the CTL staff and our teaching observation clients.
 CTL staff are not permitted to share these confidential notes with anyone outside the CTL and the client.
 Our summaries are not intended to serve as formal evaluation or endorsement of teaching for tenure, promotion, retention, or for inclusion in teaching portfolios, and may not be used in this manner.

 I just had my teaching observation feedback session--now what?